TamarLabs/ReDe/README.md

 ## Future work

 * Auto ID generation
-* Additional, more thorough tests
 * add some sort of pub/sub mechanism to POLL
-* whatever you suggest
+* Additional / more thorough / automatic tests

 ## About This Module